-- (a) Practising barristers or solicitors; - (b) Barristers or solicitors actively engaged in legally connected employment; - (c) Graduates holding an approved university law degree or law-based Interdisciplinary university degree; - (a) Persons with other academic and/or professional qualifications and/or such experience as would satisfy the Faculty that they are able to participate in the course.
-Course Syllabus The syllabus is designed to provide students with a detailed knowledge of Irish law and procedure relating to arbitrations.
+- (a) Practising barristers or solicitors; - (b) Barristers or solicitors actively engaged in legally connected employment; - (c) Graduates holding an approved university law degree or law-based Interdisciplinary university degree; - (d) Persons with other academic and/or professional qualifications and/or such experience as would satisfy the Faculty that they are able to participate in the course Course Syllabus The syllabus is designed to provide students with a detailed knowledge of Irish law and procedure relating to arbitrations.
 A special feature of the course is the Award Writing component which gives a grounding in the construction and analysis of reasoned arbitral awards.
 The course comprises of two parts as follows: Part A: Law P201 Arbitration Law and Procedure The Law of Arbitration Arbitration Practice and Procedure Duties of Witnesses of Opinion (Expert Witnesses) Part B: Law P202 Award Writing Legal Analysis of Matters Leading to the Publishing of an Award Writing an Enforceable, Reasoned Award Law Component for non-lawyers:

-Law P203 Irish Law and Legal Procedure

-Students who do not have a recognised Law degree or professional legal qualification will be offered an additional component on Irish Law and Legal Procedure covering the necessary fundaments of Irish law and procedure as follows:

-General Consents and Principles of Law

-Law of Contract Law of Tort Law of Evidence

-Application Procedure

-Completed application forms, (available from the Faculty of Law Office), including a passport size photograph, a self-addressed postcard, and evidence of competence in written and spoken English (applicants from non-English speaking countries only), should be sent to:
+Law P203 Irish Law and Legal Procedure Students who do not have a recognised Law degree or professional legal qualification will be offered an additional component on Irish Law and Legal Procedure covering the necessary fundaments of Irish law and procedure as follows: General Consents and Principles of Law Law of Contract Law of Tort Law of Evidence Application Procedure Completed application forms, (available from the Faculty of Law Office), including a passport size photograph, a self-addressed postcard, and evidence of competence in written and spoken English (applicants from non-English speaking countries only), should be sent to: By 30 July of the year of entry.

-Postgraduate Admissions

-Faculty of Law University College

-Roebuck Castle

-Belfield

-Dublin 4.
-Email: Diane.Sadler@ucd.ie

-By 30 July of the year of entry.